noahgcontardo/Noah-Contardo/README.md

 # Noah-Contardo
 This contains my career stuff

+Please see my other repo for my obsidian notes journal on my cybersecurity methodologies

 Please see my RSA crypto project and vending machine project to see the latest and most ambitious projects tackled without AI "career" projects typically used AI as I needed to produce

-Thanks for viewing my personal github repo!
+Thanks for viewing my personal github repo! <3

 Please reach out to me via LinkedIn!
 [https://www.linkedin.com/in/noah-contardo-479414288]